Guide to speaking at council meetings

 How do I ask a question?

-- A question must be submitted in writing to the Democratic Services Manager, Town Hall Chesterfield S40 1LP,or by completing the online form on the council’s website.
+- A question must be submitted in writing to the Democratic Services Manager, Town Hall Chesterfield S40 1LP, by email to email@example.com.
 See also the dates of meetings and deadlines for the submission of questions.
 The question will be entered on a register and shall be open to public inspection.

 - When submitting the question, you should give your name and address and, if possible a contact telephone number or email address (please note that contact details will not be disclosed without your permission).

 - You should be, or represent, a person living or working within the borough.

 - Questions must be relevant to some matter in which the council has powers or duties.
 They should be limited to one subject, but may have more than one part.